f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 After the important things are set up, the reader may add other useful extensions to the `.devcontainer.json`.
 It might be important because once launched in Docker, all the interaction with source code is done from within a container, i.e., if the reader uses any plugins for editing file types other than C++ within their project, it is recommended to add the corresponding plugins to the `.devcontainer.json` file.

-For example, CMake files are not highlighted properly and to improve it, need to install the CMake plugin in the container, as shown in the picture below:
+For example, CMake files are not highlighted properly, and to improve it, need to install the CMake plugin in the container, as shown in the picture below:

 [![Install CMake in Container](/img/vscode_without_cmake_in_docker.png)](/img/vscode_without_cmake_in_docker.png)